Sean Sherman: Early career

+Career

+In 2014, Chef Sean launched "The Sioux Chef," a venture designed to provide catering and food education services in the Minneapolis–Saint Paul area.
+He and his business partner, Dana Thompson, also created and launched the "Tatanka" food truck—which served cuisine from the Dakota and Minnesota lands as it existed prior to European arrival—and recently opened "Owamni by The Sioux Chef," Minnesota’s first full-service Indigenous restaurant.
 In 2014 Sherman founded indigenous food education business and caterer The Sioux Chef.
 The Washington Post called it "a homonym to another... culinary concept", the sous-chef.
-In 2015, he launched Tatanka Truck, a food truck that offered such dishes as bison wild rice and teas made from cedar and maple.
+In 2015, he and partner Dana Thompson launched Tatanka Truck, a food truck that offered such dishes as bison wild rice and teas made from cedar and maple.

-He founded the nonprofit North American Traditional Indigenous Food Systems (NĀTIFS) in 2017.
+He founded the nonprofit North American Traditional Indigenous Food Systems (NĀTIFS) in 2017 with Thompson.

 In 2017 Sherman co-authored The Sioux Chef's Indigenous Kitchen, published by the University of Minnesota, which won the 2018 James Beard Award for Best American Cookbook.
 In order to create the book's recipes, he interviewed older community members and searched archives for descriptions of traditional Lakota foods.
 Recipes in the book contain no dairy, wheat, beef, pork, or cane sugar, as these are non-indigenous ingredients, brought to North America by European colonizers.
 Sherman describes the recipes as "hyperlocal, ultraseasonal, uber-healthy [and] most of all, it's utterly delicious."
 Publishers Weekly called the book, "an illuminating guide to Native American food that will enthrall home cooks and food historians alike."
 That same year he prepared a six-course dinner at the James Beard House.

 In 2018 he participated in a National Museum of American History roundtable at the Food History weekend event.
 During the event he prepared a traditional dish, Mag˘áksic˘a na Psíŋ Wasná, duck and wild rice pemmican.

 In 2019 Sherman received a James Beard Foundation Leadership Award, which recognizes people and organizations that "(work) to change our food world for the better."

-In 2021 he opened a restaurant, Owamni, in Minneapolis, Minnesota, serving dishes using ingredients present in North America before European colonization.
+In 2021 he and Thompson opened a restaurant, Owamni, in Minneapolis, Minnesota, serving dishes using ingredients present in North America before European colonization.
 Owamni won the 2022 James Beard Foundation Award for Best New Restaurant.

 The New York Times called his style "colorful and elegant".

 Sherman was named to the TIME 100 Most Influential People of 2023 list.